AngusKenny/BO-TPOT/README.md

 When the `optimize` method is called with `out_path` specified, pickling is used to save the progress of the search with each generation, to allow the search to be continued from near where it left off, should it be interrupted.
 The pickle file is located in `/<out_path>/<method_name>.pickle` - e.g.,`./Results/Prob1/TPOT-BASE/Seed_42/TPOT-BASE.pickle` - and is deleted at the end of a successfully completed search.
 It should be noted that resuming a search in this way makes exact reproduction of results almost impossible, as the random seed will be reset mid-way through the search.
 To start the search from scratch after an interruption, simple delete the `.pickle` file.

+The BO-based methods can all be executed to operate on discrete or continuous parameter spaces.
+A lower case `d` or `c` suffix (discrete or continuous, respectively) at the end of a method name is used to indicate which type of parameter space was used - e.g., `TPOT-BO-Sd` for `TPOT-BO-S` using discrete parameters.

 The processing of parameters and running and tracking of the tools in the aTPOT suite can be performed easily using the `TestHandler` class in the `utils` directory, but they can also be accessed separately for use in customised code.

 The following is a detailed description of these three classes and their constructors and `optimize` methods.